-General Communication Myths v.
-Couples Communication Facts
+Communication Myths vs. Couple's Communication Facts

-Does Couples Communication work?
+Does Couple's Communication work?
 What if I’ve already tried Marriage Counseling?

 Not all approaches to marital/relationship challenges are the same.
 Philip Mulford has found that mediation has given him insight into why marriages/relationships fail and, as importantly, how communication impacts the relationship.
 With a forward looking approach, Mulford helps couples see that the way they have been communicating explains much about why they feel that their marriage isn't working.
 Mulford offers a different way of communicating that changes the relationship at its core.

 What is so special about the way Mulford handles "couple's communication?"

 Throughout his career as a mediator, Mulford's clients have expressed the wish that they had known sooner what he shares with them about the way we all communicate and what happens when we communicate diffently.
 Even divorcing spouses are well-served by changing the way they interact - primarily in the way they communicate - especially if they have children.
 Hearing comments like, "I wish we'd come here sooner, then perhaps divorce wouldn't be our only option," and "Why didn't anyone ever tell us?" has resulted in Mulford's decision to offer this information as an alternative.